Glenn Talbot: Family

 Since his "death", two of Talbot's relatives have also appeared.
 He has a younger brother named Brian Talbot who was a member of the Gamma Corps as Grey (who sports the DNA of Hulk and Leader).
 Trained in martial arts.
 The Leader DNA does not make Grey as smart as Prodigy but he has a brilliant military strategist and it seems to have been meant as a way to prevent him from losing control.
 Brian was often bullied and beaten by his older brother and had actually been delighted to hear of his death.
 He claimed he joined the Gamma Corps because the Hulk was dangerous but really it was to do what Glenn could not - destroy the Hulk.

 Talbot also has a nephew named Matt Talbot, who is also a member of the military.

 Other versions

 In the alternate reality depicted in the 2005 House of M storyline, Glenn Talbot is married to Betty Ross.

 In Ultimate Marvel universe, a version of Talbot appeared in Ultimate Fantastic Four as General Talbot.
 Talbot is portrayed as a colleague and friend to General Ross, and operates in the Baxter Building's think tank.

-In the 2012 miniseries Avengers: X-Sanction, Cable initially mistakes Red Hulk for a foe of his from the future named 'Talbot', suggesting that one of Talbot's relatives will become another Red Hulk in the future.
-Future versions of Wolverine and Hulk (resembling Old Man Logan and Maestro respectively) speak to the President of the United States, who resembles a Red Hulk with Talbot's mustache.